icebob/moleculer-java-site/src/transporters.md

 `Transporter` communicates with other nodes, transfers events, calls requests and processes responses.
 If a `Service` runs on multiple instances on different nodes, the requests will be load-balanced among live nodes.
-Each `Transporter` can be assigned a `Serializer`. `Serializers` convert messages into bytes and vice versa.
+Each `Transporter` can be assigned a [Serializer](serializers.html#about-data-serialization).
+`Serializers` convert messages into bytes and vice versa.
 There are several built-in `Transporters` in Moleculer Framework.

 ## Centralized `Transporters`